SirJonthe/jobs/README.md

 ## Limitations
 `jobs` is not trivially threadable in an effective manner since any job may read or write to any other job.

-`jobs` does not necessarily group jobs of the same type together to aid the compiler emitting SIMD instructions, since jobs are executed in depth-first order rather than by type.
+`jobs` does not group jobs of the same type together to aid the compiler emitting SIMD instructions, since jobs are executed in depth-first order rather than by type.

 Due to how different C++ compilers work, it may be necessary to use a job class in some way before it will be automatically registered with the job factory (the data structure responsible for enabling job class instantiation via identifier string) since C++ does not guarantee that global static variables are initialized before `main`.
 This issue may present itself as the failure to instantiate a class via its identifier string (returns null on allocation) even though the job class has been registered in-code since the compiler has deferred running that code to some point after the attempted instantiation.